 G/T (Gifted and Talented) classes are offered for identified secondary students.
 The classes offer appropriately differentiated learning experiences and advanced curriculum and instruction in the areas of English, mathematics, science, and social studies.

-Middle school students in grades 6th - 8th who are academically ready can be in Pre-Ap courses.
+Middle school students in grades 6th - 8th who are academically ready can be in Advanced courses.

 Mesquite ISD provides many other opportunities for further talent development.

 - Science Fair

 - National History Day

 - National Elementary Honor Society

 - National Junior Honor Society